Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.app.links/-app-links-feature/-init-.md

 `useCases` - These use cases allow for the detection of, and opening of links that other apps have registered to open.

+`failedToLaunchAction` - Action to perform when failing to launch in third party app.

+`loadUrlUseCase` - Used to load URL if user decides not to launch in third party app.